 All the joy of being alone in nature faded away about five minutes after I left the mountain.
 I came across the worst river crossing so far – warning and everything.

-I repeated my assessment, but this time I feared it more that all the previous ones.
+I repeated my assessment, but this time I feared it more than all the previous ones.
 This one looked deep.
 Very deep.

 Like before, I went in; I felt the drag, and I powered through.
 Only this time I could feel the vehicle getting deeper, and deeper, and deeper, to the point where the water reached the top of the hood.
 Fear of flooding the engine rushed to me just like the water rushed onto that hood, so I pressed the gas even further to leave that river as quick as possible.
 The vehicle sped up slightly.
 I could feel the rocks right under me with every bump, bang, and scratch in the undercarriage.
 I hit several rocks.
 I felt like I was crashing my rental intentionally.